 Epstein Barr Virus or EBV is the principal etiological agent of infectious mononucleosis, as well as a contributory factor in the etiology of Burkitt's lymphoma and nasopharyngeal carcinoma, or NPC.
 A member of the family Herpesviridae, it has a worldwide distribution, such that 80 to 90% of all adults have been infected.
 Primary infections usually occur during the first decade of life.
 While childhood infections are mostly asymptomatic, 50 to 70% of young adults undergoing primary EBV infections show mild to severe illness.
 EBV may cause a persistent, latent infection which can be reactivated under immunosoppression or in AIDS affected patients.
 As humoral responses to primary EBV infections are quite rapid, the level and class of antibodies raised in most cases allow classification as to whether the patient is still susceptible, has a current or recent primary infection, had a past infection or may be having reactivated EBV infection.
-The detection of EBV-specific IgG, IgM and IgA antibodies to its major immunodominant antigens (Nuclear Antigen, Viral Capsid Antigen, Early Antigen) has become therefore an important and useful determination for the monitoring and follow-up of EBV infected patients.
+The detection of EBV-specific IgG, IgM and IgA antibodies to its major immunodominant antigens (mainly Nuclear Antigen or EBNA and Viral Capsidic Antigen or VCA) has become therefore an important and useful determination for the monitoring and follow-up of EBV infected patients.